 You are responsible for the material covered in the weekly reading assignments, and for any additional discussions and/or material covered in class.
-To enhance your learning, you may (but are not required to) take advantage of the practice quizzes, details of which I will provide soon.
+To enhance your learning, you may (but are not required to) take advantage of the practice quizzes located at: http://highered.mcgrawhill.com/sites/0073370169/student\view0/index.html.
+Click on the chapter you would like to be tested on and select a quiz.
+If you use these materials, you do not need to forward the results to me.
+Remember these quizzes will include some material you are not responsible for.